 Secret Compass runs expeditions with framework itineraries, rather than guided tours with set daily plans.
 Read more about our Approach here.
 The following is the outline plan for this epic trekking expedition – the ‘substance’ rather than the specifics.
 A fuller itinerary is provided in the Afghanistan Expedition Handbook which is available on request or upon application to join the team.

-All teammates fly into Dushanbe, Tajikistan to arrive on or before 0900 on 17 July 2017.
+All teammates fly into Dushanbe, Tajikistan to arrive on or before 0900 on Day 1 of the expedition.
 Your experienced Secret Compass leader will await in country and the expedition starts with an introductory briefing.
 The opening four days involve driving long distances in between haggling for permits, with overnight stays in guesthouses en route in both directions.
 It begins on the epic Pamir Highway, for a long drive across Tajikistan, often alongside the Panj river – a tributary of the Oxus.
 You’ll soon cross the river to enter Afghanistan proper and focus on supplies and securing local permits.
 Poor quality roads tend to take their toll on vehicles but by day five, you should have reached the trailhead in readiness for the trek to begin.

 Around day four or five, you’ll meet your local support crew and the pack animals that will carry your main bags (you trek with your day sacks only for the duration of this expedition).
 The approximate 11-day trekking section now begins during which you’ll wild camp throughout.
 Be aware toilet facilities are non-existent and require a long walk and washing facilities will be the local stream.
 Food will be bought locally and you’ll always receive enough calories though choice will be limited.
 It’s all part of the adventure…